Nathan-Furnal/same-game/README.md

 # Introduction

 Repository for the "Same Game" project.
-It's composed of a model and two view as well as two controllers to manage the game.
+It's composed of a model and two views as well as two controllers to manage the game.

 # Demo

-A demo can be found at the following URL : https://drive.google.com/file/d/1QDnOzorCq4E37AbRMVh9LYgZnlFbsubs/view
+Here is a demo of the game in action:

 # Structure